RAIVNLab/MRL/model_analysis/README.md

 Based on [WordNet](https://www.nltk.org/howto/wordnet.html) hierarchy, we evaluate the MRL model on 30 randomly chosen superclasses.
 The code is based on the [MadryLab robustness package](https://github.com/MadryLab/robustness).

 #### [Oracle Upper Bound](<./Oracle_Upper_Bound_Performance.ipynb>)
-We compute oracle performance, *i.e.* the maximum possible achievable accuracy for MRL with ideal routing for appropriate rep. size.
+While overall accuracy increases with a gradual increase in capacity, we observe that certain instances and classes are more accurate when evaluated with lower dimensions.
+Therefore, for each input image, there is an ideal rep. size which leads to the maximum possible achievable accuracy for MRL (or the oracle performance), which we compute in this notebook.